dogwalk/firefox-page-for-hatena-bookmark/README.md

 [![Travis-CI Status][travis-image]][travis-url] [![Daviddm Status][daviddm-image]][daviddm-url]

-> Page for Hatena Bookmark
+> Show a detail page for [Hatena Bookmark](http://b.hatena.ne.jp/).
+This is not official one.

 ## Note